-Join Simon Allardice for an in-depth discussion in this video The Inline Method refactoring, part of Foundations of Programming: Refactoring Code.
+Join Simon Allardice for an in-depth discussion in this video The Inline Method refactoring, part of Programming Foundations: Refactoring Code.

 While Extract method is one of the most common area factorings you'll ever use.
 We will also, occasionally, encounter the need for its exact opposite, the in-line method refactoring.
 Literally, finding a call to a method that adds no value, no additional modularity, no additional kyote/g, it's simply not worth it.
 So in this straightforward example I have a method here that's calling the method get value of PI located somewhere else in our code.
 And all that does is return Math.PI, typical way to get PI in Java.
 Now refactoring is sometimes accused of extracting everything it possibly can into its own tiny method.